Meet the Other Phone. Flexible and made to last.

 • Will yours use salt?: Most do and those that don’t aren’t technically water softeners – they condition the water to inhibit limescale, as opposed to softening it, and are generally less efficient than their salt-consuming counterparts.

-• How much can you spend?: Decide which of the units matches your budget, and look at the warranty offered.
+• What’s your budget?: Decide which of the units matches your budget, and look at the warranty offered.
+Don’t forget to factor in the ongoing cost of buying salt.

 How we chose our recommendations